Nick Minnerath: Seoul Samsung Thunders (2019–2020)

 Minnerath signed with Seoul Samsung Thunders of the Korean Basketball League (KBL) last July 16, 2019.
 He quickly became one of best new players in the competitive league.
 Minnerath led team with averaging 21 points and 6 rebounds per game.
 He was second leading scorer in the league.
 The worldwide pandemic COVID-19 ended the league about a month early.
 Minnerath played all teams 43 games.
 He was named player of week a few times and top 5 players in round 4 {last round of 10 games}.
 Minnerath shot 61% from the 2 point floor and 84% from the line.
 Unable to finish season there were no playoffs this year.
-Korea, like all other Basketball was not able to finish their seasons.
-Korea was able to play most of their regular season games compared to most leagues.
-Minnerath had another great year playing in the new country of Korea for him.
+South Korea, like all other Basketball was not able to finish their seasons.
+South Korea was able to play most of their regular season games compared to most leagues.
+Minnerath had another great year playing in the new country of South Korea for him.
 Once again showing he is one of the game's most high caliber offensive players.
 Korean League called the season on March 27, 2020.